BhavanSekar/SDLC_9_Winterfell-LibraryManagement/1_Requirements/readme.md

 -> All details of the book will be available on a click

+## Cost and Features with Time
+In order to determine the cost to develop library management system, a few aspects are to be considered first:

+•	Size of the App: More the features, more the cost.

+•	Number of Platforms: As the number of platforms are increased cost will also be increased significantly.

+•	If Indian App firm is chosen to create a Library Management System then the cost can range between $25000-$35000.
+This estimate is when the system is being developed with basic features and for a single platform.

 ## Defining our system

 The Library Management System is an application for assisting a librarian in managing a book library in a university.
 The system would provide basic set of features to add/update members, add/update books, and manage check in specifications for the systems based on the client’s statement of need.